mosra/m.css/doc/documentation/python.rst

         def bar(self):
             """Function summary"""

-.. block-warning:: Limitations

-    With the current approach, there are a few limitations:
+Using just docstrings, however, comes with a few limitations:

 -   Class and module-level variables can't have a docstring attached due to how Python works
 -   Because not every Python API can be documented using docstrings, the output contains everything, including undocumented names
+-   Instance variables added inside :py:`__init__()` are not extracted, as this would require parsing Python code directly (which is what Sphinx has to do to support these).

+To overcome the limitations, `externally-supplied documentation <#external-documentation-content>`_ provides means to document names that can't have a docstring attached, and together with the `m.sphinx`_ plugin expanding formatting capabilities beyond plain text.

 `Function and variable annotations`_
 ------------------------------------